 Art is an important part of the curriculum at St. Louis, and provides us with a creative way to incorporate critical thinking skills and an appreciation for hard work and originality.
-When learning about colors, or Vincent Van Gogh, or the art of South America, our students are expected to do their best work.
-Welcome to the Art Room Blog!
+When learning about colors, or Vincent Van Gogh, or the art of South America, our students are expected to embrace their creativity and do their best!

 On this blog, Ms. d’Epagnier will showcase the “creative chaos” that is occurring in the Art Room on any given day.
 Check back often to see what we are learning and creating!

 *** The Art Room Blog has moved to a new platform- Instagram!
 Because the students do not bring home most of their artwork until June, we are using a private Instagram account to share photos of the students’ progress throughout the year.